MyristicaFragrans/PersistentNames/README.md

 ## Known Issues
 * `(Name) Has Arrived!` Will show an incorrect name
 * Some mods may not work out of box
+* Once a world is loaded with Persistant Names, it cannot be used without Persistant Names.

 ## Modding API
 Persistant Names aims to work with other mods!

 ### Using Weak References:
+You can use weak references relatively easily.
+Just make sure to put `weakReferences = KeepNames@0.1` in your build.txt
 #### Blacklist an NPC
 You can prevent Persistant Names from automatically assigning your name to all new NPCs.
 This does not work dynamically and should be set at load.
 ```cs